 - In a Georgia personal injury trial, the police report may be admissible as evidence as business record.

-If you are involved in a car accident, you should call the police immediately for assistance, even if the damage seems minor.
 After the police officer arrives at the accident scene, they will collect evidence and detail the findings of their investigation in a police report.

 What Exactly Is in a Georgia Police Report?

 In Georgia, a police report is a comprehensive summary that outlines the police officer’s investigation, findings, and conclusions regarding the car accident.
 Multiple police reports may be generated for the same accident, especially when more than one officer or department responds, or when the initial report requires additional information to be included.

 If a police officer responded to a car accident call, the police report should encompass essential details such as the date, time, and location of the crash, along with the names, addresses, phone numbers, and insurance information of the involved drivers.

 Furthermore, the report should include interview statements obtained by the officer from all drivers, passengers, and eyewitnesses.
 Ideally, the officer would gather information from witnesses, but that’s not guaranteed.

 The police officer may occasionally take photographs of the accident scene and vehicle damage.
 Even in cases where the police do not take photos, visible evidence and witness interviews are often captured by police and law enforcement body cameras and patrol car cameras.
 While it’s not guaranteed, they will sometimes include these photos in the police report, especially in more serious accidents.